 Research activities in Railway Engineering

-Birmingham is host to the world-leading Birmingham Centre for Railway Research and Education, a multi-disciplinary group of staff from the Schools of Civil Engineering, Electronic, Electrical & Computer Engineering, Mechanical Engineering and Materials & Metallurgy.
+Birmingham is host to the world-leading Birmingham Centre for Railway Research and Education, a multi-disciplinary group of staff from the Schools of Civil Engineering, Electronic, Electrical & Systems Engineering, Mechanical Engineering and Materials & Metallurgy.

 This unique collaboration is led by Professors Chris Baker and Felix Schmid, together with Dr Andrew Quinn, and research with a particular focus in civil engineering include railway asset management, railway-specific environmental and geotechnical engineering, aerodynamics and risk management.